-The DWP interview under caution for Benefit Fraud will be carried out by Fraud Investigation Officers in a similar format as a police interview and should be treated in the same way.
+Fraud Investigation Officers will carry out the DWP interview under caution for Benefit Fraud in a similar format as a police interview.
+It should be treated in the same way.
 You have the right to have a solicitor present during your interview.
 You should contact us as soon as possible if you wish a solicitor from our office to attend.

 Corroboration is required in Scots Criminal Law.
 The best advice, in most cases, is to remain silent and make no comment to the questions put to you, other than to state your name, age and address.
 Your right to silence is fundamental.
 No negative comment can be made because you exercised that right.

 After the DWP interview, you will be contacted and advised of the decision of the Fraud Investigation Officers They may be satisfied that no fraud took place or that there is insufficient evidence to take the matter further and bring an end to the investigation.